gavinhoward/bc/README.md

 The message files provided assume that locales apply to all regions where a language is used, but this might not be true for, e.g., `fr_CA` and `fr_CH`.
-Any corrections or a confirmation that the current texts are acceptable in those regions would be appreciated, too.
+Any corrections or a confirmation that the current texts are acceptable for those regions would be appreciated, too.

 ## Other Projects